succinction/scoreboard/README.md

 ## Mini-Capstone Proposal
 API that stores and retrieves user scores.
-Front end is already built aside from implementation of hooks to a backend and scoreboard interface.
+Frontend is already built aside from implementation of hooks to a backend and scoreboard interface.

 ## Technologies